 With the dramatic growth of the school over the past few years the Board of Governors decided to establish an additional High School wing in 2008 to accommodate the increased numbers of learners seeking enrolment at the school.
 A swimming pool was also built and opened in 2009 to consolidate the sporting facilities at the school.

 With learner and staffing numbers having doubled since 2002.
-Mrs Pam Morrissey is currently the acting Principal of the entire school.
+Dr Barbara Bowley is currently the Principal of the entire school.
 Her experience and contribution will undoubtedly contribute to the academic and administrative needs of the school.
-She is assisted by Mrs Pooven Andrew who is the Acting Head of the High School and Mrs Barbara van Rensburg who is the Acting Head of the Primary School.
+She is assisted by Mr Sean Topper who is the Head of the High School and Mrs Gillian Rayner who is the Head of the Primary School.
 For many years, this multiracial school has been a step ahead of many other schools in South Africa.
 It has accepted children from all walks of life.
 It provides a quality Independent School education at the lowest possible cost and challenges children to become the future Christian leaders of South Africa, able to think and reason independently and to work together as a rainbow student body.

 St Benedict School lives up to its patron’s ideal that everyone is special in God’s eyes and deserves to be respected, loved and cared for a community of equals and friends.